About Ari Monkarsh

 That GREAT feeling: You know that feeling you get when you do something nice for someone else?
 It’s that heartwarming feeling that you carry around for the rest of the day.
 Science has confirmed that the more you help other people, the happier you are.

 Did you know that kinder people actually live longer, healthier lives?
-People who volunteer tend to experience fewer aches and pains.
+People who volunteer tend to experience fewer aches and pains, something Ari Monkarsh can attest to!
 Giving help to others protects overall health twice as much as aspirin protects against heart disease.
 People 55 and older who volunteer for two or more organizations have an impressive 44 percent lower likelihood of dying—and that’s after sifting out every other contributing factor, including physical health, exercise, gender, habits like smoking, marital status, and many more.

 Social responsibility: Our entire world and everything/everyone in it needs work.
 There’s work to do on women’s rights, poverty and discrimination, just to name a few of our issues!
 It’s our responsibility – it’s everyone’s responsibility –to try to make the world a better place.
 Getting involved by helping others is just one way to get started.